innovationOUtside/nb_extension_empinken/README.md

 ## History

-Originally developed in support the OU distance education course *TM351 Data Management and Analysis*, the extension provides toolbar buttoms that highlight selected cells with particular background colours.
+Originally developed in support the OU distance education course *TM351 Data Management and Analysis*, the extension provides toolbar buttons that highlight selected cells with particular background colours.

-The extension broke after a year or two of use, but I've tried to patch it up again.
+The extension broke after a year or two of use, but has been patched and made more customisable since then.

 The original use case allowed course material authors to style activity related cells with a blue colour theme, matching the convention used in online VLE materials.